cjauvin/little_pger/README.md

 select(cur, 'book', {'book': 'b', 'author': 'a'}, join={'b.author_id': 'a.author_id'})
 ```

-Finally, `little_pger` offers a bunch of other functions, in similar ways as the
+Finally, `little_pger` offers a bunch of other functions, working in
-ones described above:
+ways similar to the ones described above:

 ```python
 selectId # directly returns the id, using the pkey_name argument or assuming <table_id>